NSF Career Awards

 - results of prior NSF support, if applicable.

-The Departmental Letter should be approximately one page in length, and include the department head's name and title, below the signature.
+The Departmental Letter should be no more than 2 pages in length, and include the department head's name and title, below the signature.
 The letter should contain the following elements:

 - An indication that the PI's proposed CAREER research and education activities are supported by and integrated into the educational and research goals of the department and the organization, and that the department is committed to the support and professional development of the PI;